tapaswenipathak/Internship/README.md

 **If you are interested in any of the internship please find the information in https://github.com/tapaswenipathak/Internship#submitting-application.
 Just do the listed things and I will call you if you are in as an intern.
 If you have any questions, feel free mailing me or setting a call.
 I have added a YouTube video describing the things I have written as well.**

+# Data Visualisation Internship

+Any or all of these

+- Arrow
+- Bokeh
+- Dora
+- Matplotlib
+- Pandas
+- Plotlib
+- Seaborn

+Duration - one month.

+Stipend - 19k, negotiable.

+Vacancies - Multiple

+Location - AoE/Home/Remote

 # Research Internship

 I am in dire need of research interns.